testdouble/suture/README.md

 ```

 Obviously, this should fail until `NewWorker`'s implementation covers all the
-cases we recorded from `LegacyWorker`.
+cases that we recorded from `LegacyWorker`.

 Remember, characterization tests aren't designed to be kept around forever.
 Once
 you're confident that the new implementation is sufficient, it's typically better